okany/easypython/README.md

 * test17 - finds the nth node from the end in a singly linked list
 * test18 - creates a list with only unique items
 * test19 - finds all combinations of a string
+* test20 - check if a string is a palindrome